Entrustment Tuition

 Entrustment Tuition levels the playing field financially for all students committed to service and gratitude.

 Recognizing a commitment to academic excellence is important to us.
-In the past we have offered Merit Based scholarships, now we plan to offer students that enroll with high academic achievements an opportunity to join the Sattler Scholars program and receive up to $500 per year in textbook and class supply reimbursement.
+In the past we have offered Merit Based scholarships; now we plan to offer students that enroll with high academic achievements an opportunity to join the Sattler Scholars program and receive up to $500 per year in textbook and class supply reimbursement.

 Details coming soon.